-This quirky museum has a strange array of exhibits and artifacts, ranging from 19th-century musical instruments through to Native American archaeological finds.
+You’ll come across a strange array of exhibits and artifacts, ranging from 19th-century musical instruments to Native American archaeological finds.
 You can even find an Egyptian Mummy and a somewhat chilling shrunken head.

 4. Spanish Military Hospital Museum

-Another unusual historical site to visit is the St Augustine Spanish Military Hospital Museum.
-It might seem like a niche subject, but this museum offers an intriguing insight into medicinal practices throughout the colonial period.
+Another riveting historical stop is the St. Augustine Spanish Military Hospital Museum.
+It might seem like a niche subject, but this museum offers an intriguing insight into Colonial medicinal practices.

 5. Old Jail